Page contents

 Filing an appeal is standing up for your rights.
 Understand the denial reason—while the process can be lengthy, it’s worth it for covered services.
 Patients and advocates, like doctors, can appeal health plan rejections within 180 days, though many are unaware of this right.

 Physicians handle most appeals, but success isn’t guaranteed.
-Understanding the denial reason and the patient’s contract is crucial, as non-covered services are difficult to reverse.
-Appeals can be for emergency services and may be pre-service, post-service, or expedited, with decisions due in 72 hours if approved.
+Understanding the denial reason and the patient’s contract with their health plans is crucial, as non-covered services are difficult to reverse.
+Health plans may deny coverage based on policy limitations, and appeals can be for emergency services.
+These appeals may be pre-service, post-service, or expedited, with decisions due in 72 hours if approved.
+When dealing with health plans, it’s important to be aware of each plan’s specific rules for service approval and denial.

 Appeal Tips: